Anaminus/roblox-cure/README.md

 3. **Run scripts.**

-	Each source in the `peers.server.scripts` folder is converted to source code, then executed.
+	Each source in the `server.scripts` folder is converted to source code, then executed.

 4. **Gather source for client packages and scripts**

-	Each source in the `peers.client.packages` and `peers.client.scripts` folders are converted to source code, then stored for later requests from clients.
+	Each source in the `client.packages` and `client.scripts` folders are converted to source code, then stored for later requests from clients.
 	Global package sources have also been stored similarly.

 4. **Listen for peers.**